LIFE IS A GAME - BUT YOU SET THE RULES!

 Do you want to get healthier this year?
 Increase your income?
 Travel more and spend time with family?
 Or simply get those abs and learn that language?

 Next – treat these milestones as levels in a game and determine the interval to which you want to play the game and the rewards for completing each level.
-For example, I personally made a game to help get in shape.
+For example, I personally made a game to help me get in shape.
 I started this game to focus on what physical activity I could do at a minimum each day to help me be healthier in the long run.

 I wrote down what each day would hold in terms of exercise (Sit-ups, Push-ups, Lunges, Dips, Squats, Abs, Pull-ups, stretching – the same exercises I recommended in another HealFast Health & Wellness post) and the number of reps to be completed.
 Then I set basic rules about this exercise, what constitutes a level, and what the rewards might be!

-I will not leave the house before these exercises are completed each morning (where possible) and they get done before morning shower.
+I will not leave the house before these exercises are completed each morning (where possible) and they get done before the morning shower.

-I need to complete this routine at minimum 5x a week to consider the week successful, extra bonus points if every day is hit and higher points if every day is hit over time making a “streak”.
+I need to complete this routine at minimum 5x a week to consider the week successful, extra bonus points if every day is hit, and higher points if every day is hit over time making a “streak”.

 A single break or missed day ends the steak and cannot be made up by doing double work the next day.